line72/usbmdistros/website/content/products/koldborn-the_devil_of_all_deals.md

 ---
+actualPrice: $10.00
-title: "Koldborn - The Devil of All Deals"
+album: The Devil of All Deals
-date: 2021-06-22T16:40:40
-draft: false
-artist: "Koldborn"
+artist: Koldborn
-album: "The Devil of All Deals"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:50'
+draft: false
 images:
-    - "/images/covers/koldborn-the_devil_of_all_deals.jpg"
+- /images/covers/koldborn-the_devil_of_all_deals.jpg
-thumbnailImage: "/images/covers/koldborn-the_devil_of_all_deals-thumb.jpg"
-actualPrice: $10.00
 inStock: true
+thumbnailImage: /images/covers/koldborn-the_devil_of_all_deals-thumb.jpg
+title: Koldborn - The Devil of All Deals
 ---

 ## Vinyl